 Learning to live out of your spirit, rather than your intellect or emotions alone, will take some time.
 Ask him to show you the next step ahead and relax in a growing trust that he will.
-The Spirit makes his direction clear in a variety of ways-it might be that stray thought in your mind, affirmed by something that you read or hear, perhaps even a lyric of a song in the background that resonates with your heart.
-Don't look for a "voice" per no, you don't have to always get it right.
-No one does.
+The Spirit makes his direction clear in a variety of ways--it might be that stray thought in your mind, affirmed by something that you read or hear, perhaps even a lyric of a song in the background that resonates with your heart.
+Don't look for a "voice" per se, but a growing awareness of his thoughts in your mind.
+Of course, familiarity with his words in Scripture and conversations with others on a similar journey will also bring clarity to what he's showing you.